NinVoido/spotify-vpn/doc/man-sections/link-options.rst

   For example,
   ::

-      openvpn [options...] --inactive 3600 --ping 10 --ping-exit 60
+      spotify [options...] --inactive 3600 --ping 10 --ping-exit 60

-  when used on both peers will cause OpenVPN to exit within 60 seconds if its peer disconnects, but will exit after one hour if no actual tunnel data is exchanged.
+  when used on both peers will cause spotify to exit within 60 seconds if its peer disconnects, but will exit after one hour if no actual tunnel data is exchanged.